 Find it: 774 Corydon Ave., cocoabeansbakeshop.com

 The low-down: As Manitoba’s first entirely gluten-free resto, this intimate eatery has mastered the art of vegan baking, too.
-From delicious cookies to hearty muffins, you’re bound to find something that will satisfy your sweet tooth—sans dairy and eggs.
+From delicious cookies to hearty muffins, something here is bound to satisfy your sweet tooth—sans dairy and eggs.

-What to order: The gingerbread cranberry muffin ($4) with pumpkin puree, molasses, dried cranberries and seasonal spices for a substantial snack that is packed with fall flavours
+What to order: The gingerbread cranberry muffin ($4) with pumpkin purée, molasses, dried cranberries and seasonal spices is a substantial snack packed with fall flavours.

 Find it: 669 Stafford St., sweetimpressions.ca

-The low-down: The minute you open the doors of this beautiful bakery, you’ll immediately feel like you stepped inside a Pinterest mood board.
-With calligraphy printed menus, brightly coloured confectioneries and a freakin’ doughnut wall, the interior décor is almost as chic as their sweet treats.
+The low-down: The minute you open the door of this beautiful bakery, you’ll feel like you stepped inside a Pinterest mood board.
+With menus printed in calligraphy, brightly coloured confections and a freakin’ doughnut wall, the interior decor is almost as chic as the sweet treats.

 Prices: $1.08 to $6 each

-What to order: An adorable (and totally Instagram-worthy) hand-decorated sugar cookie ($6), which come in a variety of sweet designs.
-We love the colourful flowers or the seasonally approps watercolour fall leaves)—they’re almost too cute to eat
+What to order: The adorable (and totally Instagram-worthy) hand-decorated vegan sugar cookies ($6 each), which come in a variety of sweet designs.
+We love the colourful flowers and the seasonally apropos watercolour leaves—they’re almost too cute to eat.

 Find it: 326 Broadway, ohdoughnuts.com

-The low-down: With a rotating daily menu, this sustainable doughnut shop is frying up gourmet creations in a variety of cavity-inducing combinations (we mean that in the best way possible) for vegan eaters looking to get their doughnut fix.
+The low-down: With a rotating daily menu, this sustainable doughnut shop is frying up gourmet vegan creations in a variety of cavity-inducing combinations (we mean that in the best way possible).

 Prices: $3 to $4 each

-What to order: Over 47 flavours can be made vegan (nbd), but we’re currently drooling over the dark chocolate pretzel, hibiscus glaze or lemon rosemary
+What to order: Over 47 flavours can be made vegan (NBD), but we’re currently drooling over the dark chocolate pretzel, hibiscus glaze and lemon rosemary.

 Best Vegan Bakeries in Toronto